Development Status of the KIPM Detector Consortium

 As KIDs are sensitive to changes in the QP density $\delta n_\mathrm{qp}$, one can increase the device responsivity for the same absorbed energy by lowering the superconducting gap $\Delta$, or equivalently $T_c$.
 The observable quantity, the resonant frequency shift, is given by

+where $\alpha$ is the kinetic inductance fraction and $\kappa_2$ is the imaginary part of the fractional change in complex conductivity per unit change in quasiparticle density.
 Thus lowering $\Delta$ leads to a higher energy responsivity, with all other quantities fixed, due to the lower-energy quanta.
 This motivates increasing the device energy resolution by designing resonators from low-$T_c$ materials, including Hf, Ir, and AlMn.
 Furthermore, one can use interfaces of materials with differing $T_c$ to exploit the phenomenon of QP trapping~\cite{Saab2000,Cabrera2000}.

 The LBNL team has recently fabricated resonators using hafnium, with a $T_c < 250$ mK~\cite{Li2025} ($2\Delta < 76~\mu$eV) and $Q_i>10^5$.
 Phonon pulses were observed in each resonator of a two-channel device, enabling position reconstruction based on both the partitioning of phonon energy between the two and the difference in pulse arrival times.
 Evaluation of the device's energy resolution and the performance of Hf resonators with Al phonon absorbers is left to a future publication.